The current coronavirus (COVID-19) situation is affecting how we deal with unfair dismissal cases.

 You may find that your case takes longer than normal to process.
 It is also likely that, if your case can’t be resolved by phone conciliation, any hearing or conference will happen by phone or videoconference.
 This means that we can deal with your entire case without you having to come in to the Commission.

-For more detail about these changes, please read our full Coronavirus (COVID-19) updates & advice.
+For more detail about these changes, please read our general Coronavirus (COVID-19) information.

 A person has been dismissed from their employment when: